percona/k8sps-docs/docs/expose.md

-As you could notice, this command also shows mapped ports the application can use to communicate with MySQL primary instance (e.g. `3306` for the classic MySQL protocol, or `33060` for [MySQL X Protocol](https://dev.mysql.com/doc/dev/mysql-server/latest/page_mysqlx_protocol.html) useful for  operations, such as asynchronous calls).
+As you could notice, this command also shows mapped ports the application can use to communicate with MySQL primary instance (e.g. `3306` for the classic MySQL protocol, or `33060` for [MySQL X Protocol](https://dev.mysql.com/doc/dev/mysql-server/latest/page_mysqlx_protocol.html) useful for operations such as asynchronous calls).

 ## Group Replication